 A lot of your fans might not be able to make it to your live shows, and after COVID-19 a lot of your fans either won’t legally be able to see you on stage, or won’t want to be in such close contact with others.
 Performing live shows online is the perfect solution to this problem.

 StageIt is a place for you to perform live online shows that are never recorded or archived.
 Your fans can ask you questions, request songs, or chat with each other.
 You can set the price for the ticket and your fans can tip you extra money while they’re watching you.

 Side Door allows you to host events over Zoom which means you can see your audience as you perform.
 If you plan your show with other people Side Door can automatically split the payout for you.
 There is even a marketplace of artists and venues that you can plan your shows with if you want.

 There’s so much more creative work involved in the promotion of a track than just the audio itself.

-Especially early on in your music career, when you don’t have the budget to pay professionals or the skill to do it yourself, these tools can make your music videos, album artwork and more look professional.
+Especially early on in your music career, when you don’t have the budget to pay professionals or the skill to do it yourself, these tools can make your music videos, album artwork and Spotify canvas look more professional.

 A professionally created music video is way out of the budget of most artists without label backing.
 However, with Rotor you just upload your track, choose some clips, choose a style and add any text overlays to create a quality video at an affordable price: $25 for a one off.
 And prices get cheaper if you subscribe for more.